Hamas Says Netanyahu Trying To 'Thwart' Gaza Truce

 Israel's bombardment of Gaza has left the territory in ruins, with the destruction of water and sanitation infrastructure blamed for the spread of disease.

-Nearly 200,000 children in central Gaza have received a first dose, the World Health Organisation said, with a second stage set to get underway on Thursday in the south before medics move north.
+Nearly 200,000 children in central Gaza have received a first dose, the World Health Organization said, with a second stage set to get underway Thursday in the south before medics move north.

 The campaign aims to fully vaccinate more than 640,000 children, with second doses due in about four weeks.